openfcci/vagrant-drupal-cms/readme.md

 1. Go to the directory where you cloned the repo (~/src if you used boxen)
 2. set up your prefix in the Vagrantfile by changing the value of the `prefix` variable near the top.
 3. run `vagrant up`
+4. run `vagrant rsync-auto` to keep the vm in sync

 Once that completes, you'll have a virtual server for the drupal cms running on `172.16.0.10`.
 If you want to run multiple boxes at once, all you need to do is change the `ip` and `prefix` variables.
 If you want to connect to the vm use `vagrant ssh` and that will log you in with the vagrant user which has password-less sudo access.
 You can shut down the vm with `vagrant halt` and delete it with `vagrant delete`.
 If you want to start the vm after shutting it down just run `vagrant up`, it won't reprovision it.
 If you want a clean box run `vagrant reload --provision` if your box is currently running.
 If it isn't running, run `vagrant up --provision` for a clean box.